NDPH-ARTS/mts-services/practitioner-service/README.md

 ### FHIR Store and HL7 Model
 Practitioner service is backed up by a FHIR store which is accessible as an HTTP/S endpoint and configurable by the "fhir.uri" application property.
 Internally, the service uses [hapi client library](https://hapifhir.io/hapi-fhir/docs/client/examples.html) to handle the model and trasactions with FHIR store.

+## Validation Configuration

+### practitioner-configuration.json

+Sets the validation rules for practitioner's name attributes using regex.
+Note: In this iteration, the field names are hard-coded and the service will validate the existance of all three attribuets (prefix, given name and family name) in the configuration file.
+Adding more attributes to the json configurationfile will not dynamically add them to the validation process.
+Empty or null validation regex is converted to a "validate-any" expression.
+The current json file allows up to 35 charachters for any field, and specifies only "given name" as mandatory (minimum charachters = 1).